Careers Education, Information, Advice and Guidance (CEIAG).

 Students will be helped with college, apprenticeship and traineeship applications, support to write effective CVs and given advice on job applications and covering letters etc. We will run training sessions on interview technique and bring in external volunteers to run mock interviews.
 Our aim is that no student should be NEET (Not in Education, Employment or Training) on leaving ACS.

-The school library has a range of materials to support post 16 options, CV writing, interview skills, psychometric testing and careers.
+The Year 11 community area has a range of materials to support post 16 options, CV writing, interview skills, psychometric testing and careers.